Apple's iPhone X has higher margin than iPhone 8: analysis

 Several of Apple’s design choices for the iPhone X pushed up its price.
 In particular, its 5.8-inch (14.8 cm) edge-to-edge display and associated parts cost $65.50, compared with $36 for the iPhone 8’s 4.7-inch display, the analysis found.

-That is largely because the iPhone 8 uses older LCD technology, while the iPhone X uses what is called “Super AMOLED” technology, which allows for more vivid colors and a thinner overall design.
+That is largely because the iPhone 8 uses older LCD technology, while the iPhone X uses what is called “Super AMOLED” technology, which allows for more vivid colours and a thinner overall design.

-Another pricey choice was the stainless steel chassis of the iPhone X, which cost $36 versus $21.50 for the aluminum housing of the iPhone 8.
-Cowsky said the steel is less likely than aluminum to bend when flexed, a problem that dogged the iPhone 6 when it came out.
+Another pricey choice was the stainless steel chassis of the iPhone X, which cost $36 versus $21.50 for the aluminium housing of the iPhone 8.
+Cowsky said the steel is less likely than aluminium to bend when flexed, a problem that dogged the iPhone 6 when it came out.

 “This is their lesson learned from that,” he said.